baguchi/Taunt/README.md

 This mod add Taunt from pizza tower game!

+If you taunt. you will get small invincibility time. also parry the arrow!

+default taunt key is r key

 ## How to add Custom taunt animation?

 1. First You need blockbench. and Animation To Json Converter